 Advanced Filters: General Information

-In MYOB Advanced, you can use simple and quick filters to quickly filter the data in the tables of forms based on the values of columns.
+In MYOB Acumatica, you can use simple and quick filters to quickly filter the data in the tables of forms based on the values of columns.
 In addition, you can create advanced filters for any mass processing, inquiry, or generic inquiry form to filter the data in the table shown on the form.
-(For more information about types of forms, see Entering Records into the System: General Information.)
+(For more information about types of forms, see Record Entry: General Information.)

 Advanced filters are shown as tabs on the form.
 Once you create an advanced filter for a particular form and save the filter, you can reuse it at any time you open that form in the future.
 You can create advanced filters for your personal use or share them with other users.